-Experian is a globally recognised information services company and one of the major credit bureaus in India.
-It provides credit score and reports to both lenders and consumers as per the Reserve Bank of India (RBI) guidelines and the Credit Information Companies (Regulation) Act, 2005.
-The Experian credit report and score are reflective of one’s repayment history, and hence play an important role in being approved for a new loan or credit card.
-In the following sections you will find key details about Experian credit score and report, including tips on how you can achieve and maintain a high Experian score.
+Experian is a globally recognised information services company and is one of the major credit bureaus in India.
+It provides credit score and credit reports to both the lenders and the consumers.
+The Experian credit report and scores are reflective of one’s repayment history, and hence play an important role in being approved for a new loan or credit card.

 The following table gives a section-wise summary of the information present in the Experian credit report:

 |Credit History||Information about the type of credit (secured/unsecured), current balance, date of loan, payment history, details of any prior defaults on credit card dues/loans, etc.|

 |Personal Information||Includes name and address of the consumer, date of birth, PAN card number, etc.|

 |Enquiries||This section contains information about the enquiries made by various financial institutions as a result of credit applications made by you along with the type of credit facility (loan/credit card) and loan amount/credit card limit, etc.|